MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/provision-sss.md

 6. Select **Upload > Choose Files**.
 7. Select the customlearning.sppkg file you downloaded, then select **OK > Deploy**.
 8. From the Learning Pathways site, select Learning pathways administration from the Home menu.
-9. You'll see a prompt asking if you want to update, then select **Start**.
+9. You see a prompt asking if you want to update, then select **Start**.
 10. When the update is complete, select **Close**.

 ## Provision the SharePoint Success Site

-Once you've confirmed the following, you are ready to provision:
+Once you've confirmed the following, you're ready to provision:

-- You are signed in as a Global Administrator.
+- You're signed in as a Global Administrator.
 - Your tenant has the App Catalog enabled.
-- You are a site administrator for the App Catalog.
+- You're a site administrator for the App Catalog.
 - Your tenant has version 4.0 or higher of Microsoft 365 learning pathways provisioned.

 We recommend that you install the SharePoint Success Site by using the following steps.
 As an alternative, you [can install the SharePoint Success Site from the look book](./provision-sss-lookbook.md), just make sure you follow all instructions.
-Before getting started, [watch the provisioning instructions video](https://www.youtube.com/watch?v=HZjxBAKVnJs&feature=youtu.be)
+Before getting started, [watch the provisioning instructions video.](https://www.youtube.com/watch?v=HZjxBAKVnJs&feature=youtu.be)

 ### Provision the SharePoint Success Site to your tenant from the Learning pathways administrative page